 The scientists don’t know how coffee reduces mortality but several biological mechanisms may explain why coffee may reduce mortality and help you live longer.

-Coffee is a rich source of antioxidant components such as caffeine, chlorogenic acid, melanoidins, cafestol, kahweol, trigonelline, andthis other polyphenol compounds.
-These compounds, either alone or in combination, may have beneficial effects on inflammation and other metabolic processes associated with diseases such as CVD and cancer.
+Coffee is a rich source of antioxidant components such as caffeine, chlorogenic acid, melanoidins, cafestol, kahweol, trigonelline, and this other polyphenol compounds.
+These compounds, either alone or in combination, may benefit inflammation and other metabolic processes associated with diseases such as CVD and cancer.

-This research supports what Mr. G.C.Bean says all the time and that is ‘coffee is good’!
+This research supports what Mr. G.C.Bean always says: ‘ coffee is good’!

-In this case, coffee is good for your health as well as good tasting!
+In this case, coffee is good for your health and good tasting!

 Science is always changing

 Scientific research is not set in stone.
 Science changes based on the available evidence.
 New studies may support, contrast, or contradict previous or existing studies.
 This is how science works.
-Consequently, you may read other posts on our site that contrast with this post.
+Consequently, you may read other posts on our site contradicting this post.

-How we interpret research done by scientists also depends on how they conduct their experiments.
+How we interpret research by scientists also depends on how they conduct their experiments.
 Usually, we depend on scientists to check on each other because of the highly technical nature of research.
-Scientists check to ensure that research and experiments are performed according to scientific standards.
+Scientists ensure that research and experiments are performed according to scientific standards.

 We trust them to do their jobs correctly.
 And we trust they also like to drink coffee.

 Torres-Collado, L., Compañ-Gabucio, L. M., González-Palacios, S., Notario-Barandiaran, L., Oncina-Cánovas, A., Vioque, J., & García-de la Hera, M. (2021).
 Coffee Consumption and All-Cause, Cardiovascular, and Cancer Mortality in an Adult Mediterranean Population.
 Nutrients, 13(4), 1241.